 Netlify is a very interesting service that combines a continuous deployment system with a powerful CDN optimized to host static websites.
 It's probably the easiest solution out there if you're exploring the world of static websites for the first time; furthermore, their free plan is perfectly compatible with DatoCMS and allows you to publish high-performant static websites.

 Warning: this guide assumes you have a working static website project on your machine integrated with DatoCMS.
-If that's not your case, you can return to the previous sections of this documentation to see how to properly configure the DatoCMS administrative area and how to integrate DatoCMS with your favorite static website generator.
+If it's not the case, you can return to the previous sections of this documentation to see how to properly configure the DatoCMS administrative area and how to integrate DatoCMS with your favorite static website generator.

 Create a new repository on GitHub.
 To avoid errors, do not initialize the new repository with README, license, or gitignore files.
 You can add these files after your project has been pushed to GitHub.

 $ git init $ git add .

 Commit the files that you've staged in your local repository.

 At the top of your GitHub repository's Quick Setup page, click the clipboard icon to copy the remote repository URL.
 In Terminal, add the URL for the remote repository where your local repository will be pushed.

 Now, it's time to push the changes in your local repository to GitHub.

 Now that your project is up and running on GitHub, let's connect it to Netlify.

 Creating a new site on Netlify is simple.
 Once you've logged in, you'll be taken to https://app.netlify.com/sites.
 If you're just starting out, there's only one option: